WasatchPhotonics/RPi-Communication/README.md

 pybleno determines the MTU based on what the central device requests.
 This means you should request an MTU of at least 256 or else reading spectra will not work.

+In the Socket folder, exampleClient.py and exampleClientGUI.py provide a CLI and GUI interface for connecting to the RPi, respectively.

 # Dependencies

 - [Wasatch.PY](https://github.com/WasatchPhotonics/Wasatch.PY) for spectrometer interface